cltk/cltk/cltk/normalize/readme.md

 therefore be used as a last resort.

+The normalizer, word tokenizer, stemmer, lemmatizer, and list of stopwords for OF/MF were developed as part of Google Summer of Code 2017.
+A full write-up of this work can be found at : https://gist.github.com/nat1881/6f134617805e2efbe5d275770e26d350

-References : Pope, M.K.
+**References :** Pope, M.K.
 1956.
 From Latin to Modern French with Especial Consideration of Anglo-Norman.
 Manchester: MUP.